abinit/abinit/doc/tutorial/bse.md

 be used either for Bethe-Salpeter computations or for GW calculations employing the plasmon-pole models corresponding to [[ppmodel]] = 3, 4.

-At this point the calculation should have completed, but there's still one thing that we have to do before moving to the next paragraph.
+At this point the calculation should have completed, but there is still one thing that we have to do before moving to the next paragraph.

 As we said, we will need the WFK file on the shifted k-mesh and the SCR file